SuperTonic2/muslib/pages/about.md

 ---

 {% include feature/jumbotron.html objectid="https://supertonic2.github.io/muslib/objects/musiclibrary_1962_001.jpg" %}
-{% include feature/nav-menu.html sections="About this Collection;About the Creator; %}
+{% include feature/nav-menu.html sections="About this Collection;About the Creator" %}

 ## About this Collection